04 April 2026

 Prayer of the Faithful

-R: For all who hunger in whatever way: that they may be satisfied, we pray to the Lord…
+R: For those appearing for examinations: that their efforts may bear fruit, we pray to the Lord…

 A: Amen.